-Ryan created the music score for the History of Memory series of four short documentary films by Redglass Pictures and the Garage by HP.
+Ryan created the music for History of Memory, a series of four short documentary films by Redglass Pictures and the Garage by HP.
 Each film celebrates the power of a printed photograph to change our lives.
-From Florida to India, Beijing to New Orleans, the series explores stories of real people whose lives were […]
+From Florida to India, Beijing to New Orleans, the series explores stories of real people whose lives were forever […]

 Ryan created the score music for a teaser scene from “The Color of the Sun”: the first live action feature film adaptation of Antoine de Saint-Exupéry’s timeless classic “The Little Prince”.
 This video is an excerpt from the longer scene.
 The Kickstarter campaign successfully funded in November 2018.
 Follow the progress of the feature film’s development.

 Ryan is the music composer for two separate short films that are part of the New-York Historical Society’s Vietnam War Exhibition.
 One of the films features Nic Ut and Kim Phuc discussing the now-iconic, 1973-Pulitzer-Prize-winning ‘Napalm Girl’ image of a girl running toward the camera – away from a recently napalmed village.
 Ut was the photographer, […]